trunk-io/docs/check/configuration/supported/tfsec.md

 ---
-description: tfsec is a linter for Terraform
+description: tfsec is a linter for Security and Terraform
 ---

-**tfsec** is a linter for Terraform.
+**tfsec** is a linter for Security and Terraform.

 You can enable the tfsec plugin with